Gout, Sauna & Sweating

 You have learned that sauna bathing, due to sweating can cause high uric acid.
 If you take part in any activity that leads to sweating, take care to replace lost fluids as soon as possible.

-If you have further questions, or want to share your experiences of gout and sauna, please use the Gout Forum.
+If you have further questions, or want to share your experiences of sauna and gout, please use the Gout Forum.